emundo/emubot_doc/README.md

 # emubot_doc
-Documentation repository für the emubot package.
+Documentation repository for the emubot package.